 Table of Contents

-Do you need insurance for law firms?
+Do you need insurance for your law firm?
 At some point each year, your law firm endures the unsavory ritual of having to purchase or renew its insurance.
-Each year means another application to fill out and each application means more time and energy away from running your business.
+Each year means another application to fill out, and each application means more time and energy away from running your business.

 Why is buying insurance so obscenely difficult, confusing, and expensive — especially for insurance for law firms?
 Could it be that most firms are underserved by their current insurance brokers?

-Today’s legal landscape is incredibly complex, which is why attorneys and law firms need professional advice and assistance when it comes to buying insurance, in order to make sure that their coverage is giving them the best possible protection from all possible risks.
+Today’s legal landscape is incredibly complex, which is why attorneys and law firms need professional advice and assistance when it comes to buying insurance to ensure that their coverage gives them the best possible protection from all possible risks.

 They also deserve to have law firm insurance products available to them that are expertly designed to cover the very specific risks and liabilities that come with running a law firm.

 What types of risks can insurance for law firms help lawyers mitigate?
 The most notable is legal malpractice insurance (after all, practicing law gets riskier as society gets more litigious).
 Malpractice suits are only the tip of the iceberg.

 Just like all other businesses, law firms have clients and employees, which means that law firms need to be protected from a vast variety of risks that aren’t very different from the risks that businesses of any other industry face and are protected from with the help of insurance.

 In today’s day and age, cyber liability and cybercrime are a close second and necessary to protect.
 Remember, law firms are responsible for a large amount of sensitive client and partner data, making data security an absolute must, and data breaches are one of the greatest risks lawyers face.